 Lower-viscosity oils reduce internal friction since they flow more easily than higher-viscosity oils, improving fuel economy.
 With fuel-economy standards growing more strict, automakers are leaning toward low-viscosity lubricants to help them meet the requirements.

-Oil that’s too thick may not flow quickly enough
+Thicker oil may not flow quickly enough

 The oil won’t form a consistent lubricating film, allowing metal-to-metal contact and wear.
 His engine was designed specifically to use a lower-viscosity oil, in this case 0W-20.
-Its lower viscosity allows it to flow faster and fill the tiny clearances between parts, leading to a durable, consistent lubricating film
+Its lower viscosity allows it to flow faster and fill the tiny clearances between parts, leading to a durable, consistent lubricating film.

 For a deeper dive on oil viscosity, check out this post.